selwynpolit/d9book/book/learn.md

 ## Drupal Podcasts

 * Talking Drupal is a long standing weekly conversation about and around Drupal development.
-It was started by Stephen Cross, John Picozzi, and Nic Lafin in 2013.
+It was started by Stephen Cross, John Picozzi, and Nic Lafin in 2013 and is still going strong.
 Check it out at  <https://www.talkingdrupal.com>

 * Lullabot Podcast: News, interviews, and tips about Drupal and Open Source from the team at Lullabot. <https://www.lullabot.com/podcasts/lullabot-podcast>